-Here in Alaska weather can be very unpredictable; it could rain, snow, and have beautiful blue skies all in one day!
+Here in Alaska weather can be very unpredictable; it could rain or snow, only to be followed by beautiful blue skies all in one day, or even one hour!
 Weather is not a reason to be worried or cancel your shoot.
-I love shooting in the rain and snow; it can be such a fun change of mood and lighting!
+I love shooting in the rain and snow; it can be such a fun change of mood and lighting.

-Surprisingly, overcast days where there is no sun at all can sometimes be better for photos!
+Surprisingly, overcast days where there is no sun at all can sometimes be better for photos.
 When it is sunny, people tend to squint, especially children and harsh shadows can occur.
-So there is no need to wait for a sunny day to do photos!
+So there is no need to wait for a sunny day to schedule your session!
 Embrace the Alaskan elements, whatever they may be!

 Weather & Cancelation Policy: